lxc/linuxcontainers.org/content/lxc/security.md

 As with cgroups, the parent's limit is inherited so unprivileged containers cannot have ulimits set to values
 higher than their parent.

-However there is one thing that's worth keeping in mind, ulimits are as they name suggest, tied to a uid at the kernel level.
+However there is one thing that's worth keeping in mind, ulimits are as their name suggest, tied to a uid at the kernel level.
 That's a global kernel uid, not a uid inside a user namespace.

 That means that if two containers share through identical or overlapping id maps, a common kernel uid, then they also share limits,